wolfielearn/ezpark/README.md

 # ezPark
-A comprehensive digital platform that eliminates urban parking challenges through real-time availability, intelligent reservations, and automated payments.µ
+A small application that demonstrates my learning of DDD and hexagonal. the app manages a real-time availability, intelligent reservations, and automated payments.µ

 -  Business Problem